The Fragility of Optimized Bandit Algorithms: Model and Preliminaries

-From the seminal works of \cite{lai_etal1985} and \cite{burnetas_etal1996}, there is a precise characterization of the minimum possible growth rate of expected regret, which is stated as follows.
-Let $\pi$ be any algorithm satisfying a regularity condition known as consistency (see (\hyperref[A0]{A0}) later in the paper),\footnote{This condition rules out unnatural algorithms which over-specialize and perform very well in particular environment instances, but very poorly in other instances.} and let $\nu = (P_1,\dots,P_K)$ be any environment, with $P_k$ being the reward distribution for arm $k$, which is known to come from some general family of distributions $\mathcal{M}$.
-Then for any sub-optimal arm $k$ (with mean $\mu_k = \mu(P_k) < \mu^*$),
+From the seminal work of \cite{lai_etal1985}, there is a precise characterization of the minimum possible growth rate of expected regret for an algorithm $\pi$ designed for $\mathcal{M}_P^K$.
+We start with the notion of \textit{consistency} in Definition \ref{A00} below, which restricts the types of algorithms considered in order to formulate a theory of optimality.
+This notion rules out unnatural algorithms that over-specialize and perform very well in particular environment instances within a class, but very poorly in other instances. \begin{definition}[$\mathcal{M}_P$-Consistent Algorithm] An algorithm $\pi$ is $\mathcal{M}_P$-consistent if for any $a > 0$, any environment $\nu \in \mathcal{M}_P^K$, and each sub-optimal arm $i$: